-The Yard – Food and Drink
+Aethos Milan – Food and Drink

 - Restaurants: Gipsy – Located on the hotel’s ground floor, describes itself as “an eclectic and experimental experience”.
 The decor is as eccentric as the rest of the hotel.
 No kids’ menu.
 Open for lunch and dinner Monday-Saturday. • Dirty Gym – In an old gym locker room and honors this history with a boxing theme.
 It has a good-value menu of pizza, panuozzo, calzone, and focaccia.
 Open for lunch and dinner except on Mondays (lunch only) and Sundays (dinner only).

-- Lounge/Bar: The Doping Club sprawls over The Yard’s impressive courtyard and across most of the ground floor.
+- Lounge/Bar: The Doping Club sprawls over the hotel’s impressive courtyard and across most of the ground floor.
 In the evenings, the place comes alive with hip locals dressed to impress (luckily, the rooms, a few of which are situated around the courtyard, have soundproofing).
 Mixologists and waiters are proudly dressed like dandies: impeccably groomed, with aprons and waistcoats.
 Cocktails are inventive and classy (a strict “no Mojitos, Long Island Iced Teas, or energy drinks” policy is maintained).
 The bar is open to guests 7:30 am-1 am (2 am Friday-Saturday), but only opens to the public from 6 pm.
 Live Jazz Sunday Brunch: 12 pm-4 pm.

 - Breakfast: Complimentary buffet breakfast served 7:30-11 am.
 Additionally, on Sundays, The Doping Club opens noon-4 pm for a set brunch menu with live jazz (additional charge).